rc07568/Stepping-into-JavaScript/README.md

 -updated the test.js file with an if and else statement.

 -updated the test.js file with an if else statement that document.write if you are over a certain age

+-used conditional logic in the test.js folder to determin if you are the correct age to do something. both the && and || were used in and if statement